Ghostwatch is a British supernatural horror television film directed by Lesley Manning.

 Movies such as The Blair Witch Project and even Late Night With The Devil owe a huge debt of gratitude to the the broadcast.

-Ghostwatch was, and is a groundbreaking piece of television that continues to influence today.
+Ghostwatch was, and is, a groundbreaking piece of television that continues to influence today, and one of the best British horror experiences ever.

 I would rate this film 81% on my horror movie nerd-o-meter.